Guaranteed Basic Income

 Background

-Yang’s reason for favoring a GBI was that automation and globalization were moving too fast to allow workers to acquire the necessary skills to adapt to a changing job market.
+Yang’s reason for favoring the GBI was that automation and globalization were moving too fast to allow workers to acquire the necessary skills to adapt to a changing job market.
 King’s reasoning was that it was the most effective way to eliminate poverty.
 Friedman’s was that means-tested welfare programs created a disincentive for work and required a large and expensive bureaucratic infrastructure to administer them.
 Richard Nixon’s proposed plan (1969) actually passed in the House but never made it to a vote in the Senate.

 Another reason for favoring the GBI is that the administration of means-tested welfare programs is expensive and creates opportunities for exploitation.
 Yang’s proposal gave people the option of accepting the GBI or remaining with the current means-tested programs.
 Unfortunately, this version does not provide the cost savings that total replacement offers.

-Some proponents of the GBI think of it as a simple add on to existing means-tested welfare programs (Yang was not in this group).
-Viewed as an add on program, it is too expensive to be plausible and fails to provide the incentive and administrative cost benefits that attracted Friedman to the idea.
+Some proponents of the GBI think of it as a simple add-on to existing means-tested welfare programs (Yang was not in this group).
+Viewed as an add-on program, it is too expensive to be plausible and fails to provide the incentive and administrative cost benefits that attracted Friedman to the idea.

 We would oppose adjusting these benefits for the cost of living by location.